Jefferson Science Fellowship Program

 American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowships Program

-The American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship provides opportunities for scientists and engineers to learn first-hand about policymaking while contributing their knowledge and analytical skills in the federal policy realm.
+The provides opportunities for scientists and engineers to learn first-hand about policymaking while contributing their knowledge and analytical skills in the federal policy realm.
 The aim is to foster scientifically informed, evidence-based policy and practice by engaging scientists and engineers from a broad range of disciplines, backgrounds, and career stages to directly contribute their knowledge and analytical skills to the federal government.

 The inaugural 1973 class included just seven fellows serving in congressional offices.
-The program has grown to over 280 fellows this year and over 2,500 alumni who have worked at over 20 executive branch agencies and departments and many congressional offices and committees.
+The program grew to over 280 fellows in 2020 and over 2,500 alumni who have worked at over 20 executive branch agencies and departments and many congressional offices and committees.

 Professional Science & Engineering Society Fellowship Program